Hayley Smith from Kettering in Northamptonshire was diagnosed with incurable cancer aged just 29, at that point she had just weeks to live.

-After initially being in total denial and overcome with grief, in her own words, she explains how she's made peace with her diagnosis.
+After initially being in total denial and overcome with grief, in her own words, Hayley explained to us how she made peace with her diagnosis - before she passed away.

 By Hayley Smith

 Hearing the words that you have a few months to live at the age of 30 was a tough pill to swallow, to say the least.

 In the beginning I was in sheer disbelief, constantly shaking, crying and felt nothing but terror.